-The entry-level Doctor of Physical Therapy program begins in the student’s senior year, lasts eight semesters, and is subdivided into two phases, Phase I and Phase II.
+The entry-level Doctor of Physical Therapy program lasts eight semesters, and is subdivided into two phases, Phase I and Phase II.

 During Phase I, course work in physical therapy begins at the 400 level.
 The 400-level courses present the basic, behavioral, professional and applied science foundations for the 500-and 600-level courses in Phase II.
-Bachelor’s degrees are awarded to those individuals satisfying all relevant Carroll undergraduate requirements at the conclusion of the senior year/Phase I.
+For students that enter the program with direct addmission status Bachelor’s degrees are awarded to those individuals satisfying all relevant Carroll undergraduate requirements at the conclusion of the senior year/Phase I.

 At the conclusion of Phase I, students move into the graduate phase of the program, Phase II, where 500-level (summer, fall and spring terms of year five) and 600- level (summer, fall and spring terms of year six) courses in physical therapy are offered.
 Knowledge gained in each course is integrated throughout subsequent courses.
 Physical Therapy Program graduates participate in the University’s Commencement ceremony in May.

 ENTRY-LEVEL DOCTOR OF PHYSICAL THERAPY PROGRAM ADMISSION